Azure Provider

 crabbox warmup --provider azure

+For service-principal setups (CI, automation, shared environments), use environment variables.
 If azure.tenantId and azure.clientId (or CRABBOX_AZURE_TENANT_ID / CRABBOX_AZURE_CLIENT_ID) are configured and AZURE_CLIENT_SECRET is set in the environment, Crabbox builds a ClientSecretCredential from those explicit values.
 Otherwise it falls back to azidentity.NewDefaultAzureCredential, which scans environment, workload identity, managed identity, and CLI credentials in order.
-The simplest setup is a service principal with the Contributor role scoped to the resource group, configured via:
+The simplest service-principal grant is the Contributor role scoped to the resource group:

 export AZURE_TENANT_ID=...